NeetBux-Hash/Tumbler.CameraUpgrades/README.md

    Adds **Instinct Mode** to the normal camera, allowing you to highlight targets and items while using it.

 - **Disable Proximity-based Tagging**
-   Removes the distance restriction on suspect tagging, letting you tag suspects from anywhere.
+   Removes the distance restriction on suspect tagging, letting you tag suspects from any distance.

 - **Reset Zoom on Exit**
    Automatically resets the zoom level to 1x when exiting the normal camera, ensuring consistent behavior.